simplyequipped/portalmessenger/README.md

 - **Hearing**: Other stations hearing the station
 - **Heard By**: Other stations heard by the station

+Select a station to send a message or see stored message history (see the *Conversation* view section for more information).

 The *Network* view is dynamic and will update automatically as stations are heard.
 Stations are shown in order of time since last heard.
 The *Aging (minutes)* setting is used to set how long after being heard a station will be displayed in the list.
 In order to provide more network information, *Hearing* and *Heard By* activity with an age of 10 times the *Aging (minutes)* setting are included for each station.

 ### Propagation Map